 Lima, the capital of Peru has many attractions worth a visit and one of the most pleasant places in Lima is the Plaza de Armes in the center of the city.
 Most of the buildings on the square are world heritage listed with UNESCO.
 Also in Lima, you can visit the Museo Larco where you will get a great taste of Peru’s rich cultural past; the museum has a fabulous ancient collection of pre-Columbian exhibits from Peru’s many different cultures.
 While in Lima you should take the time to visit Larco Mar a shopping mall built on the side of the seaside cliffs, have a meal in one of the many restaurants and enjoy the spectacular views.
 If you like beaches than the best time to visit Peru is in the summer months.

-Moving on from Lima travelling south to the inland town of Nazca, Nazca is famous for its lines that are etched in the desert floor.
+Moving on from Lima traveling south to the inland town of Nazca, Nazca is famous for its lines that are etched on the desert floor.
 The only way to view these mysterious lines is to take a flight where you will enjoy great views.

 When visiting Peru, a visit to Lake Titicaca should be on your list.
-Puno where the lake is located has the beautiful Liberator hotel on the lake available for your stay.
-A must see in the area is the floating Islands of the Uros people.
-These handmade islands were made by the ancient Uros civilization wanting to escape the warring main land tribes, see how the local people live and survive on the lake, a memory not easily forgotten.
+Puno, where the lake is located, has a beautiful hotel, called Libertador, on the lake available for your stay.
+A must-see in the area is the floating Islands of the Uros people.
+These handmade islands were made by the ancient Uros civilization wanting to escape the warring mainland tribes, see how the local people live, and survive on the lake, a memory not easily forgotten.

-Not far from Cusco is the Sacred Valley of the Inca’s, this beautiful valley with it temperate climate and grand archeological sites is considered one to the top attractions in Peru after Machu Picchu.
+Not far from Cusco is the Sacred Valley of the Incas, this beautiful valley, with its temperate climate and grand archeological sites, is considered one to the top attractions in Peru after Machu Picchu.
 A visit to the Sacred Valley would not be complete without a visit to the Pisaq Market considered some of the best shopping in Peru.

 If you are a nature enthusiast you will need to travel to the Amazon Basin to one of the many luxury Jungle lodges in the area, see many species of wildlife and experience the Amazon Jungle for a few days.